eSchwander/CSUMB_CalSPEED_Parser/PyFiles/README.rst

 CSUMB's CPUC Project - Raw Text File Parser
 ============================================

-This project consists of a parser object, located in PyObjects.
+This project consists of a parser object, located in PyFiles/FileParser.
 Based on the type of raw data that one needs to parse, import FieldTest_File or CrowdSource_File.